 The ESS Partial BSSID Bitmap subfield is present when the value of the ESS Information Present subfield is equal to 1; Otherwise the ESS Partial BSSID Bitmap subfield is not present.
 The ESS Partial BSSID Bitmap subfield is a bitmap that indicates which Partial BSSID values are used by members of the ESS or HESS of which the transmitting STA is a member.
 Each bit of the bitmap corresponds to one of the 2^6 possible values of BSSID[39:44], where the lowest numbered bit corresponds to Partial BSSID value 0 and the highest numbered bit corresponds to Partial BSSID value 63.
 A Partial BSSID value is used by at least one BSS that is a member of the same ESS or HESS of the transmitting STA if the corresponding bit of the bitmap is set to 1.
 If a bit in the bitmap is set to 0, then no BSS in the same ESS or HESS of the transmitting STA uses the corresponding Partial BSSID value.

+TGax editor: Add the following text to section 25.2.1

-followingAn HE STA shall use information provided in the Spatial Reuse Information element which identifies BSS that are members of the STA’s ESS or HESS to determine whether a received inter-BSS PPDU is an inter-ESS PPDU.
+An HE STA shall use information provided in the Spatial Reuse Information element which identifies BSS that are members of the STA’s ESS or HESS to determine whether a received inter-BSS PPDU is an inter-ESS PPDU.
 If BSS Color information is present in a PPDU, the PPDU is an inter-ESS PPDU if the bit corresponding to the BSS Color of the PPPDU in the ESS BSS Color Bitmap is 0.
 If Partial BSSID information is present in a PPDU, the PPDU is an inter-ESS PPDU if the bit corresponding to the ESS Partial BSSID Bitmap is 0.
 If a PPDU is not determined to be inter-ESS, then it shall be assumed to be intra-ESS.

+TGax editor: Add the underlined text to section 25.9.2

+25.9.2 Color code based CCA rules

+If the RXVECTOR parameter SPATIAL_REUSE is set to SR disallowed entry, then SRP-based SR is disallowed.

-as shown within
+TGax editor: Modify the text as shown within 25.9.2

 If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met: